nextcloud/documentation/developer_manual/general/security.rst

 * **OCP\\JSON::checkAdminUser()**: Checks if the logged in user has admin privileges
 * **OCP\\JSON::checkSubAdminUser()**: Checks if the logged in user has group admin privileges

-Using the App Framework, these checks are already automatically performed for each request and have to be explicitely turned off by using annotations above your controller method,  see :doc:`../app/controllers`.
+Using the App Framework, these checks are already automatically performed for each request and have to be explicitly turned off by using annotations above your controller method,  see :doc:`../app/controllers`.

 Additionally always check if the user has the right to perform that action. (e.g. a user should not be able to delete other users' bookmarks).

 Sensitive data exposure
 -----------------------

-Always store user data or configuration files in safe locations, e.g. **owncloud/data/** and not in the webroot where they can be accessed by anyone using a webbrowser.
+Always store user data or configuration files in safe locations, e.g. **owncloud/data/** and not in the webroot where they can be accessed by anyone using a web browser.

 Cross site request forgery
 --------------------------